cnellington/cnellington.github.io/_posts/2023-04-16-househunting.md

 ### A Probabilistic Approach to Signing Your Lease
 To make the right choice with a very limited number of options, you need to figure out how the options you've seen compare to the rest of the market you haven't seen.
-The spirit is being able to commit after determining when you've seen an option that's "good enough" for you.
+The spirit is being able to commit after determining when you've seen an option that's "good enough" for you and is likely to compare favorably against the rest of the unseen options.

 *Skip ahead to the table if you want to see the framework without the math*